mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/2-int-float.md

 ## Data

-In the last lesson we printed a string.
+In the last lesson we learnt our first statement: we printed a string.

 But Java can deal with other types of data.